 Launching of ships

-Keel of the following ships were laid during the FY 2019-20:
+Keel laying of the following ships were undertaken during FY 2020-21: -

-The Value of Production achieved by the Engineering Division during thefinancial year 2019-20 amounted to Rs 35.28 crore.
+The Value of Production achieved by the Engineering Division during the financial year2020-21 amounted to Rs.66.69 crore a quantum jump from the VoP achieved in this segmentduring the financial year 2019-20 (Rs.
+35.28 crore).

 Portable Steel Bridge Unit